epiverse-trace/tutorials-middle/learners/setup.md

 ## Motivation

-**Outbreaks** appear with different diseases and in different contexts, but what all of them have in common is the key public health questions ([Cori et al. 2017](https://royalsocietypublishing.org/doi/10.1098/rstb.2016.0371#d1e605)).
-We can relate these key public health questions to outbreak data analysis tasks.
+**Outbreaks** of infectious diseases can appear as a result of different pathogens, and in different contexts, but they typically lead to similar public health questions, from understanding patterns of transmission and severity to examining the effect of control measures ([Cori et al. 2017](https://royalsocietypublishing.org/doi/10.1098/rstb.2016.0371#d1e605)).
+We can relate each of these public health questions to a series of outbreak data analysis tasks.
+The more efficiently and reliably we can perform these tasks, the faster and more accurately we can answer the underlying questions.

 Epiverse-TRACE aims to provide a software ecosystem for [**outbreak analytics**](reference.md#outbreakanalytics) with integrated, generalisable and scalable community-driven software.
-We support the development of R packages, make the existing ones interoperable for the user experience, and stimulate a community of practice.
+We support the development of new R packages, help link together existing tools to make them more user-friendly, and contribute to a community of practice, spanning field epidemiologists, data scientists, lab researchers, health agency analysts, software engineers and more.

 ### Epiverse-TRACE tutorials

-The tutorials are built around an outbreak analysis pipeline split into three stages: **Early tasks**, **Middle tasks** and **Late tasks**.
+Our tutorials are built around an outbreak analysis pipeline split into three stages: **Early tasks**, **Middle tasks** and **Late tasks**.
+The outputs of tasks completed in earlier stages commonly feed into the tasks required for later ones.

 ![An overview of the tutorial topics](https://epiverse-trace.github.io/task_pipeline-minimal.svg)

-Each task has its tutorial website.
-Each tutorial website consists of a set of episodes.
+Each task has its tutorial website and each tutorial website consists of a set of episodes covering different topics.

 | [Early task tutorials ➠](https://epiverse-trace.github.io/tutorials-early/) | [Middle task tutorials ➠](https://epiverse-trace.github.io/tutorials-middle) | [Late task tutorials ➠](https://epiverse-trace.github.io/tutorials-late/) |
 |---|---|---|